Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

 \subsubsection{Matroids}

-Brown~\cite{Brown1} generalized the free left regular band monoid to matroids.
+Brown~\cite[Section~6]{Brown1} generalized the free left regular band monoid to matroids.
 Matroids were introduced by Whitney in 1932 as an abstraction of linear independence in vector spaces, algebraic independence over fields and independence in graphs.
 Since then, matroid theory has expanded in many directions, with applications in geometry, topology, algebraic combinatorics and optimization theory.
 We give a brief introduction to matroids and the related notion of geometric lattice suited to the needs of the current work.
-See~\cite{White} for further details.
+We refer to~\cite{White} as a good reference on matroids.